camunda/camunda/docs/src/operations/upgrade.md

 #### Performing the Upgrade

-If you using helm you can update the image tag in you values file.
+If you using helm you can update the image tag in your values file.

 ```yaml
 image: